mcmasterwhitewater/mcmasterwhitewater.github.com/course.markdown

 <b><i>Fall Beginner Course</i></b>
 <br/>
 <br/>
-<b>What?</b>: This is a fun introduction to the world of kayaking.
+- What?: This is a fun introduction to the world of kayaking.
 We will go through some of the basic strokes, edging and boat control, wet exits, and rolling among other things.
 These things are all necessary skills that will help you transition into a strong river paddler
 <br/>
-<b>When?</b>: Friday November 8th, 8.30pm - 10:30pm, and Saturday November 9th, 12.30pm - 2.30pm
+- When?: Friday November 8th, 8.30pm - 10:30pm, and Saturday November 9th, 12.30pm - 2.30pm
 <br/>
-<b>Where?</b>: Ivor Wynne Centre Pool - McMaster University
+- Where?: Ivor Wynne Centre Pool - McMaster University
 <br/>
-<b>How much?</b>: TBD
+- How much?: TBD

 <b><i>Winter Beginner Course</i></b>
 <br/>
 <br/>
-<b>What?</b>: This is a fun introduction to the world of kayaking.
+- What?: This is a fun introduction to the world of kayaking.
 We will go through some of the basic strokes, edging and boat control, wet exits, and rolling among other things.
 These things are all necessary skills that will help you transition into a strong river paddler
 <br/>
-<b>When?</b>: Saturday March 8th, 3pm - 5pm, and Sunday March 9th, 12.30pm - 2.30pm
+- When?: Saturday March 8th, 3pm - 5pm, and Sunday March 9th, 12.30pm - 2.30pm
 <br/>
-<b>Where?</b>: Ivor Wynne Centre Pool - McMaster University
+- Where?: Ivor Wynne Centre Pool - McMaster University
 <br/>
-<b>How much?</b>: TBD
+- How much?: TBD

 <b><i>Winter Rolling Clinic</i></b>
 <br/>
 <br/>
-<b>What?</b>: Rolling is an essential skill for any good kayaker.
+- What?: Rolling is an essential skill for any good kayaker.
 Not only does it help you stay nice and dry, but you are also much safer in your boat than out of it.
 Rolling is the key to make this all happen.
 In this course we will take you through the mechanics of rolling a kayak and help you hit that roll.
 Also if you want some help figuring out why your roll is not working we can certainly do that too!
 <br/>
-<b>When?</b>: Saturday March 15th, 3pm - 5pm, and Sunday March 16th, 12.30pm - 2.30pm
+- When?: Saturday March 15th, 3pm - 5pm, and Sunday March 16th, 12.30pm - 2.30pm
 <br/>
-<b>Where?</b>: Ivor Wynne Centre Pool - McMaster Univerity
+- Where?: Ivor Wynne Centre Pool - McMaster Univerity
 <br/>
-<b>How much?</b>: TBD
+- How much?: TBD

 Hope you are interested in joining us on a trip this fall.
 Its a great time of learning and its always lots of fun!